I talk to people who are enthusiastic about passive real estate investing all the time.

 Real Estate Investment Trusts (REITs)

-Investing in a private real estate fund is an investment in actual brick-and-mortar properties.
+Investing in a private real estate fund is an investment in brick-and-mortar properties.
 It can provide ongoing cash flow, appreciation, and the tax benefit of depreciation.

 REITs are stocks.